 As a result, vertical and horizontal busts that exceed allowable TVU occur periodically in the dataset.
-These changes commonly approach 0.4 to 0.5 m, with some change observed of up to 1.5 m in sandwave areas or along submerged cut banks.
 No attempt was made to edit or otherwise manually choose a seafloor in areas where this occurred.
+A common example showing the migration of sandwaves is included below.